In the example SUSHI/ETH, SUSHI is the token asset (aka base asset) and ETH is the pair asset (aka quote asset).

 Pair Reactors are pooled deposits (by LPs) of ETH and other stablecoins that can then be paired with assets from Token Reactors (see below).
 LDs can stake TOKE to the Pair Reactors, to balance and determine the depth of pooled Pair Reactor assets needed for optimal liquidity deployment, while also acting as Pair Reactor collateralization.

-The PCA, or Protocol Controlled Assets, is in reference to: Tokemak's treasury, the assets within the protocol that are utilized for liquidity deployment, asset reserves utilized for IL mitigation, and trading fees accrued from providing liquidity.
+The POA, or Protocol Owned Assets, is in reference to: Tokemak's treasury, the assets within the protocol that are utilized for liquidity deployment, asset reserves utilized for IL mitigation, and trading fees accrued from providing liquidity.

 A Token Reactor is simply another name for a specific asset's Tokemak reactor.
 Tokemak is the name for the protocol at-large, and an individual "Tokemak" is known as a Token Reactor.